-Deals due to mature throughout 2024 will be from two-year fixed-rate offers made in 2022, and five-year fixed-rate deals made in 2019, at a time when mortgage rates were generally much lower than they are expected to be by 2024.
+Deals due to mature throughout 2024 will be from two-year fixed-rate offers made in 2022, and five-year fixed-rate deals made in 2019, at a time when mortgage rates were generally much lower than they are expected to be in 2024.

-Our research has collated various UK remortgage facts and stats for 2023, by analysing and comparing remortgaging data over time.
+Our research has collated various UK remortgage facts and stats for 2024, by analysing and comparing remortgaging data over time.
 This allows us to judge the UK remortgage market size, how it has evolved, and make predictions about the potential future of remortgaging in the UK.

-ONS figures show that almost six in 10 (57%) of UK mortgages will be up for renewal in this year, with around 353,000 in Q1 2023 alone.
+ONS figures show that in the first three quarters of 2024, 884,999 UK mortgages will be up for renewal.

-More than three in five (62%) UK mortgages due for renewal as of Q1 2023 were initially fixed at <2%, with almost two in five (37%) between 2-2.5%.
+More than two in five (43%) UK mortgages due for renewal in Q1 2024 were initially fixed at below 2%, with over half (55%) between 2% to 2.5%.

-UK remortgage stats show that in Q1 2023, around 353,000 fixed-rate mortgages will be up for renewal.
-Based on calculations from the ONS, this figure will rise to a peak of 371,000 in Q2 2023, before decreasing throughout 2023 to around 340,000.
+UK remortgage stats show that in Q1 2024, around 316,000 fixed-rate mortgages will be up for renewal.
+Data from the ONS shows that this figure peaked in Q2 2023, hitting 371,000, before decreasing to around 340,000 by the end of the year.

 By Q3 2024, forecasts suggest just over 283,000 UK mortgages will need refixing—around 88,000 less than the height of Q2 2023.